fuqunaga/RapidGUI/README.md

 ```csharp
 launcher.DoGUI();
 ```
-- Open/Close window
+- Toggle open/close window
 - Resizable
 - Has a close button

 ![windowLaunchers](Documentation~/windowLaunchers.gif)
 - WindowLaunchers automatically adjusts the layout when opening a window

-## And more
+## And more!!!
 Please check the usage from the script below [**RapidGUI/Example/Scripts/**](Example/Scripts/)

 # Tips
-## RapidGUIBehaviour?
+## A "RapidGUI" object appears in the hierarchy
 ![RapidGUIBehaviour](Documentation~/RapidGUIBehaviour.png)
-A object placed as RapidGUI settings and update hooks.
+the object is a RapidGUI settings and update hooks.
 If not in the scene, it will be generated automatically.

 # Reference
+- **unity-immediate-color-picker**
 https://github.com/mattatz/unity-immediate-color-picker